PointGrow: Autoregressively Learned Point Cloud Generation with Self-Attention: Experiments

+To evaluate \emph{conditional PointGrow}, we answer the following questions: (1) Can the model be trained across multiple categories?
+(2) Can the model generate plausible shapes for image conditions?

-\textbf{Conditioned on Category Label.} We first experiment with class-conditional modelling of point clouds, given an one-hot vector $\textbf{h}$ with its nonzero element $h_{i}$ indicating the $i^{th}$ shape category.
-The one-hot condition provides categorical knowledge to guide the shape generation process.
-We train the proposed model across multiple categories, and plausible point clouds for desired shape categories can be sampled (as shown in Figure \ref{fig:one_hot}).
+\textbf{(1) Conditioned on Category Label.} We first experiment with category-conditional modelling of point clouds, given an one-hot vector $\textbf{h}$ with its nonzero element $h_{i}$ indicating the $i^{th}$ shape category.
+The one-hot condition provides categorical knowledge to guide the shape generation process, enabling the model to be trained across multiple categories.
+Figure \ref{fig:one_hot} shows generated shape examples.
 Failure cases are also observed: generated shapes present interwoven geometric properties from other shape types.
 For example, the airplane misses wings and generates a car-like body; the lamp and the car develop chair leg structures.

-\textbf{Conditioned on 2D Image.} Next, we experiment with image conditions for point cloud generation.
-Image conditions apply constraints to the point cloud generation process because the geometric structures of sampled shapes should satisfy their 2D projections.
-In our experiments, we obtain an image condition vector by adopting the image encoder in \cite{sun2018im2avatar} to generate a feature vector of 512 elements, and optimize it along with the rest of the model components.
-The model is trained on synthetic ShapeNet dataset, and one out of 24 views of a shape (provided by \cite{choy20163d}) is selected at each training step as the image condition input.
-The trained model is also tested on real images from the PASCAL3D+ dataset to prove its generalizability.
-For each input, we removed the background, and cropped the image so that the target object is centered.
-The PASCAL3D+ dataset is challenging because the images are captured in real environments, and contain noisier visual signals which are not seen during the training process.
-We show ShapeNet testing images and PASCAL3D+ real images together with their sampled point cloud results on Figure \ref{fig:im_cond} upper left.
+\textbf{(2) Conditioned on 2D Image.} Next, we experiment with image conditions for point cloud generation.
+Image conditions add additional constrains to the point cloud generation process such that the geometric structures of sampled shapes match their 2D projections.
+In our experiments, we obtain an image condition vector through an image encoder, and optimize it together with the rest model components from scratch.
+The model is trained on synthetic ShapeNet dataset, and one out of 24 views of a shape (provided by \cite{choy20163d}) is selected as the image condition input.
+The trained model is also tested on foreground objects of real images from the PASCAL3D+ dataset to prove its generalizability.
+The PASCAL3D+ dataset is challenging because the images are captured in real environments.
+Testing examples are shown on Figure \ref{fig:im_cond} upper left.